SUMMER PRACTICE REGULATIONS

 10. Summer practice grades will be reported to the Registrar's Office at the end of above procedures..

 1. The report should comply with the summer practice program principles.

-2. The report should be in English and printed in ink or typed.
+2. The report should be in English.

 4. Each report should contain the following sections:

-(a) TABLE OF CONTENTS: Should have the corresponding page numbers.
+List of Tables: Should have the corresponding page numbers.

-(e) CONCLUSION: In this section, the data obtained and the experience gained during the summer practice should be assessed, recommendations should be made.
+3. SUMMARY: Activities should be summarized, the experience gained during the summer practice should be assessed, recommendations should be made.